Environmental Justice Small Grant Program

 Beneficiary Eligibility

-Eligible beneficiaries are the Non-Profit Community Groups as described in 081 above and the residents of the communities they serve.
+Eligible beneficiaries are the Non-Profit Community Groups as described under "Applicant Eligibility" above, and the residents of the communities they serve.
 List selected may not be all inclusive.

 Credentials/Documentation

-Costs will be determined in accordance with2 CFR 200 and 1500 for non-profit organizations and local governments.
 Applicants may be requested to demonstrate they have appropriate background, academic training, experience in the field, and necessary equipment to carry out projects.
-EPA may ask applicants or principle investigators to provide curriculum vitae and relevant publications.
+EPA may ask applicants or principal investigators to provide curriculum vitae and relevant publications.

 What is the process for applying and being award this assistance?